tayler6000/pyVoIP/docs/SIP.rst

   **genBusy**\ (request)
     This method generates a SIP 486 'Busy Here' response.
 The *request* argument should be a SIP INVITE request.

+  **genOk**\ (request)
+    This method generates a SIP 200 'Ok' response.
+The *request* argument should be a SIP BYE request.

+  **genInvite**\ (number, sess_id, ms, sendtype, branch, call_id)
+    This method generates a SIP INVITE request.
+This is called by SIPClient.invite().
+The *number* argument must be the number being called as a string.
+The *sess_id* argument must be a unique number.
+The *ms* argument is a dictionary of the media types to be used.
+Currently only PCMU and telephone-event is supported.
+The *sendtype* argument must be an instance of :ref:`TransmitType`.
+The *branch* argument must be a unique string starting with "z9hG4bK".
+See `RFC 3261 Section 8.1.1.7 <https://tools.ietf.org/html/rfc3261#section-8.1.1.7>`_.
+The *call_id* argument must be a unique string.
+See `RFC 3261 Section 8.1.1.4 <https://tools.ietf.org/html/rfc3261#section-8.1.1.4>`_.

   **genRinging**\ (request)
     This method generates a SIP 180 'Ringing' response.
 The *request* argument should be a SIP INVITE request.